Coverage Path Planning for Holonomic UAVs via Uniaxial-Feasible, Gap-Severity Guided Decomposition

 \section{Conclusion}

 This work introduced a decomposition and global optimization strategy tailored to the challenges of holonomic UAV-based CPP in highly irregular environments, such as those found in emergency response missions.
-We depart from conventional width-based approaches that dominate the CPP literature, and instead we proposed a viable alternative built on a uniaxial feasibility criterion and a cut selection process guided by cumulative gap severity.
+We depart from conventional width-based approaches that dominate the CPP literature, and instead we propose a viable alternative built on a uniaxial feasibility criterion and a cut selection process guided by cumulative gap severity.
 The goal is to distribute clusters of concavity across fewer, structurally sweepable subregions to minimize partition count while preserving parallel-track feasibility.
 Furthermore, we presented a global optimizer that enumerates sweep candidates for each partition and jointly selects region paths and transition connectors to minimize path length, turn count, and connector cost.

-We benchmarked our method against fourteen CPP pipelines comprising established decompositions and state-of-the-art optimizers.
+We benchmarked our method against fifteen CPP pipelines comprising established decompositions and state-of-the-art optimizers.
 Generally, results show that decomposition quality is the dominant factor influencing performance.
 Methods producing fewer, larger partitions yield shorter execution times and lower path overheads.
 This advantage stems from reduced inter-partition transitions and fewer axis discontinuities.
-Our method achieved the lowest mean time and path overhead while demonstrating the most consistent performance across a diverse set of complex polygons.
+Our method achieved the lowest mean time and path overheads while demonstrating the most consistent performance across a diverse set of complex polygons.
 In emergency response applications, the compounding effect of small inefficiencies is far from negligible.
 Real-world missions often require coverage of dozens or hundreds of disjoint ROIs, where even modest overheads accumulate into significant delays that can impact mission outcomes.
-We open source our work and benchmark dataset at \href{https://anonymous.4open.science/r/CPP-UFGSG-Decomposition-C62F/README.md}{https://anonymous.4open.science/r/CPP-UFGSG-Decomposition-C62F/README.md}
+Code and benchmark data are publicly available in \cite{alarcon2026pugs_code}.